• Skip to main content

 Storing and Reheating

-Store leftover chicken stew in an airtight container and put it in the fridge for a few days.
-It would remain fresh for about five days, but you should use it up within this time.
+Leftover chicken stew should be stored in an airtight container in the fridge for a few days.
+It will remain fresh for about five days, but you should use it up within this time.

 You can also freeze this delicious stew to preserve it longer.
 Put it in an airtight freezer-safe container first.
 It will remain fresh for up to three months this way.

 Take the creamy peanut butter stew out of the freezer and put it in the fridge overnight to defrost if frozen.
-To reheat, either microwave or warm in a skillet on the stovetop till it is hot.
+To reheat, microwave or warm in a skillet on the stovetop until it is hot.

 What can I eat this recipe with?

 Typically, African peanut stew is paired with either fufu or white rice.
-For a healthy, low carb alternative, I enjoy my west African peanut soup with either low carb fufu or cauliflower rice.
+I enjoy my West African peanut soup with low-carb fufu or cauliflower rice for a healthy, low-carb alternative.

 African Chicken Peanut Stew closeup